Now Open Founding Parents — $49 once · lifetime kids premium · 500 spots, then it's a $9/mo subscription

 What's your child actually learning from screen time?

-TV Intelligentsia Kids rates children's shows on cognitive stimulation, educational value, and entertainment quality — reviewed by a school psychologist.
+TV Intelligentsia Kids rates children's shows on cognitive stimulation, educational value, and entertainment quality — reviewed and verified by a school psychologist.

 Explore Rated Shows